For Your Eyes Only (Movie Poster) Homage Covers

 The movie poster, like the song, was a big hit.
 The poster, produced by Bill Gold, who had previously produced the iconic artwork for the Dirty Harry film, prominently features a woman from behind from the waist down, dressed in high heels and a bathing suit, with her legs spread, holding a lowered crossbow.
 She is looking forward at Bond, who, gun drawn, is framed between her legs.
 Viewers’ eyes are drawn from the barrel of Bond’s gun upward to the woman’s feminine assets.
 This provocative scene graced the film’s soundtrack as well.

-The poster became so iconic that it inspired the marketing for later films, including Kingsman: The Secret Service, Fifty Shades of Black and The Transporter, as well as the comic books shown below.
+The poster became so iconic that it inspired the marketing for later films, including Kingsman: The Secret Service, Fifty Shades of Black and The Transporter, as well as SOME of the comic books shown below, particularly those which feature the attractive nether regions.

-UPDATE: 13 years prior to Bill Gold’s noteworthy poster for the film, a similar pose graced the cover of Wonder Woman #176 (June 1968).
-Did Irv Novick’s cover art inspire Gold’s movie poster?
+Gold’s poster, obviously, was not the first time that this between-the-legs motif had been used.
+Prior to Bill Gold’s noteworthy poster for the film, similar poses graced the cover of Wonder Woman #176 (June 1968), Conan the Barbarian #43 (October 1974) and The Fantasatic Four #187 (October 1977).
+Did Irv Novick’s cover art inspire these other early between-the-legs covers or Gold’s movie poster?
 It’s hard to say officially.
-Both feature suggestive poses and characteristics of design.
-Perhaps there will be more to learn as comics are added to this gallery.
+The Wonder Woman and Conan covers and Gold’s poster feature sexually suggestive poses and similar characteristics of design.